Munnikumari92/IT-HELPDESK-TICKET-ANALYSIS-DASHBOARD/README.md

 IT Tickets and Agents Table

-Data Gathering / Requirement:
+# Data Gathering / Requirement:
 The Dataset used for this challenge was presented by FP20 Challenges and Diversity and Inclusion dataset:

-Dataset:

-IT Tickets and Agents Table
-Data Preparation:
+# Data Preparation:
 Completed the Data transformation in Power Query and the dataset was loaded into Microsoft Power BI Desktop for modeling.

 IT Tickets and Agents dataset is given table named: